laegsgaardTroels/laegsgaardtroels.github.io/_posts/2019-02-27-gradient-descent.md

 ---
-image: "/assets/images/2019-02-27-gradient-descent/descent_path.png"
+image: /assets/images/2019-02-27-gradient-descent/2019-02-27-gradient-descent_6_0.png
-category: Optimization
+category: Algorithm
 ---

-The gradient descent algorithm and its variants are some of the most widely used optimization algorithms in machine learning today<!--more-->.
-In this post a super simple example of gradient descent will be implemented.
+The gradient descent algorithm and its variants is one of the most widely used optimization algorithms in machine learning today.
+In this post a super simple example of gradient descent will be implemented.<!--more-->

+## Example

+We will use the simple function $L(x)=x^2$, and call it our *loss function*.

 ```python